-Firstly make a garden checklist of the various services you might want done for you.
+Firstly, make a garden checklist of the various things you might want done for you.
 These services get more expensive as you go down the list.
-The more detailed the work required, the more knowledge is then required to do the tasks, so it's important that you check your potential gardener's experience.
+The more detailed the work required, the more knowledge is required to do the tasks, so it's important that you check your potential gardener's experience.

 Your attitude in hiring a gardener is all-important.
-All too often people think of hired gardeners as not particularly skilled, not particularly bright and doing the job just to earn a bit of pocket money.
-Some, of course, are like this but if you want to get a good gardener, you need to begin by realising that it’s not a job that anyone can just turn their hand to.
-A good experienced gardener is full of the most intimate knowledge of plants and gardens that takes years to accumulate and apply.
-A really good gardener can become indispensable like a valued cleaner or regular house help.
+All too often people think of hired gardeners as unskilled workers.
+If you want to get a good gardener, you need to remember that it’s not a job that just anyone can just turn their hand to.
+A good, experienced gardener is full of the most intimate knowledge of plants and gardens - which takes years to accumulate and apply.
+A really good gardener can become indispensable to your home.

 A landscape gardener with both a Certificate and a Diploma in Horticulture will have spent at least three years studying for a minimum of two days a week.
 This is equivalent to the training for a plumber or an electrician and at NVQ 3 level.
 It can also be useful to know about where they trained, any relevant work experience and also ask to see their qualifications.
 When you speak to the referees, find out about the quality of their work and whether they were dependable.

-For a simple "slash and burn" sort of gardener you will probably be paying close to the minimum hourly wage.
+For a simple 'slash and burn' sort of gardener you will probably be paying close to the minimum hourly wage.
 They will be working under your instruction and use all your tools.
 For a fully trained master gardener with their own equipment, consider paying the hourly rates of a good local tradesman.
 Ask around and include friends and neighbours.
 Have you considered starting a thread asking for advice in our gardening section?
 You never know, someone may even be able to recommend a good gardener in your local area.

 Most importantly, ask yourself the important question of whether you like them and can work with them in the creation or maintenance of your garden?
 You will be giving over some control and in order to gain the benefit will need to rely on his or her judgements and ideas.

-Once you take someone on then treat them well.
+Once you take someone on remember to treat them well.
 A good gardener is hard to find and even more difficult to keep.
-Give them access to the garden and a set of keys if required and you can then trust them to get the work done.
+Give them access to the garden and a set of keys if required and then trust them to get the work done.
 Give them a cup of tea too and pay their bills promptly.
 This shows respect for their professionalism and skill.